adebam/Volve_Project/2_Virtual_Meter/README.md

 ```

 ## Overall Workflow
-### Why Time-Series Analysis Diffent than other Machine Learning Applications
+### Why Time-Series Analysis is Diffent than other Machine Learning Applications

 Time-series analysis is essential in virtual flow metering because oil, gas, and water production measurements are collected sequentially over time.
 In addition, the oil, gas and water are produced at the sametime A well’s current production rate is influenced by its previous production, pressure history, choke settings, operating hours, shutdowns, reservoir depletion, and other earlier operating conditions and reservoir conditions.
 Therefore, the order in which the observations occur contains valuable information that should not be ignored.